 You picked the wrong categories

-You know that your SaaS website gets visitors from several major industries – healthcare, automotive, and shipping/logistics.
+You know that your SaaS marketing site gets visitors from several major industries – healthcare, automotive, and shipping/logistics.

 So you create three unique experiences, each of which speaks to visitors in a particular sector.

 This might work great!
 It could totally transform your business, and you could end up with a mantel full of marketing trophies.

 Or, it might turn out that “✅ People in my industry use this product” is a minor consideration in choosing software like yours; you’d have been better off building experiences based on different levels of technical sophistication.
 Or stages in the buyer’s journey.
 Or company size.
 Or … 😅

 One or more of your experiences is 💩

 Even if you got the categories right, there’s no guarantee that every experience you design will convert.

 Ever build an A/B test variation that lost?
 Ever launch a campaign that fizzled?
 It’s cool, we all have.
 So how do you know it’s not happening this time?

 The robot 🤖 doesn’t actually have a clue who’s who